fuzzygroup/blog/_posts/2020-01-10-adding-explainability-to-machine-learning-routines-via-re-execution-of-labeling-functions.md

 ### The Counter Speech Issue

-My work on this is generally in a hate speech context which means that a problem is counter speech (speech that attempts to address hate speech / fight hate speech).
-Given that counter speech tends to use the same words as hate speech, labeling functions that attempt to explain counter speech tend to explain it as hateful (where as the machine learning model tends to identify counter speech as non hateful) .
+My machine learning work is specifically in the arena of identifying / measuring hate speech on public social platforms.
+When you work in the hate speech arena, a key consideration is *counter speech*.
+Counter speech is speech that attempts to address hate speech / fight hate speech.
+Now the typical mechanism for counter speech is that it often quotes the hateful speech and then attempts to defuse it.
+Counter speech when processed through a well defined machine learning model tends to **not** be identified as hateful because the underlying model technology (Bert / Roberta / Albert) understands the linguistic nature of the speech and discount the specific nouns inside it.

+Now, given that counter speech tends to use the same words as hate speech, labeling functions that attempt to explain counter speech tend to explain it as hateful (where as the machine learning model tends to identify counter speech as non hateful).
 The issue here is that regular expressions don't understand the linguistic subtleties that a machine learning model based on bert / roberta / albert does understand.
+A possible way to address this is to enable the explain function to only operate for things are hateful not things that aren't hateful.

 ## References